The SPCA of Northern Nevada Foster Care Program

 A room to isolate shelter animals from your own pets (a spare bedroom, office or bathroom); Your pets must be spayed/neutered and up to date on vaccinations; You must have permission from your landlord to have pets OR own your home; Reliable transportation to and from the SPCA of Northern Nevada to keep regular revaccination appointments and to address any medical issues that may arise; A complete comprehension and understanding of the training materials that will be provided.

 Finally, although fostering is a lot of hard work, it is also an incredibly rewarding experience.
-You get to help kittens and puppies grow from helpless little beings into confident, well adjusted family pets.
+You get to help puppies and kittens grow from helpless little beings into confident, well adjusted family pets.
 You will also experience the fun and playfulness without the responsibility of lifetime care.
 Most importantly, you are saving lives!